A to Z of Employment - Entries for A

 - an adoptive parent of a child newly placed for adoption.
 It will not apply to step-family adoption or adoption by a child's existing foster carers as these do not involve the new placement of a child.

-- employees who have at least 26 weeks' continuous service by the week in which they are notified of being matched with a child for adoption.
+- employees who are notified of being matched with a child for adoption.
+It does not matter how long the employee has worked for an employer.

 - an employee who adopts a child from overseas.